 The Geriatric Psychiatry Program, which is part of the Division of Geriatric Psychiatry and Neuropsychiatry, provides inpatient, day hospital, and outpatient care for psychiatric disorders experienced by the elderly.
 It trains health professionals and conducts multidisciplinary research to find causes and improve treatment for a range of illness.
 Services are available at two locations: The Johns Hopkins Hospital, The Johns Hopkins Bayview Medical Center.

-The Geriatric Psychiatry Program provides comprehensive evaluation and treatment for persons 60 years or older who are suffering from psychiatric disorders depression, bipolar disorder, substance abuse and schizophrenia.
+The Geriatric Psychiatry Program provides comprehensive evaluation and treatment for persons 60 years or older who are suffering from psychiatric disorders, such as depression, bipolar disorder, substance abuse and schizophrenia.
 Care is provided at The Johns Hopkins Hospital and The Johns Hopkins Bayview Medical Center in a variety of settings including hospitalization, day hospital, clinic evaluations and outreach into the community.
-We also health professionals and conduct multidisciplinary research to find causes and improve treatment for a range of illnesses.
+We also train health professionals and conduct multidisciplinary research to find causes and improve treatment for a range of illnesses.

 Individuals whose primary problem is memory will be referred to our Memory and Alzheimer's Treatment Center.

 - Geriatric Psychiatry Inpatient Unit at the Johns Hopkins Hospital Call Admissions Office at 410-955-5104

 - Geriatric Psychiatry Day Hospital at the Johns Hopkins Hospital Call Admissions Office at 410-955-5104

 - Geriatric Psychiatry Outpatient Clinic at the Johns Hopkins Hospital | 410-955-5147